jcalvarado1965/go-stepflow/README.md

    ]
 }
 ```
-Note the `next` property on the `constant` step which tells the engine which step to execute next.
+Note the `next` property on the `constant` step which tells the executor which step to execute next.

 ## distribute and broadcast steps
-The engine is scaleout-friendly by providing two step types that split a flow into multiple children flows.
+The executor is scaleout-friendly by providing two step types that split a flow into multiple children flows.

 The `distribute` step expects the flow data to be JSON-deserializable into either an array or an object.
 If the data is an array it creates a child flow for each element of the array, setting their flows to the array element value.
 If the data is an object it creates a child flow for each key of the object, setting the flow data to the key value.
 Here is a flow that distributes a 2D array into multiple HTTP requests:
 ```json